Rạch Giá to Phú Quốc Island | Day 5 Vietnam Cycle Tour

 Resort beach, I've now swum in the Gulf of Thailand

-This post was written in 2023, so this section will document any gaps.
-I had a blog back then but didn't update it while travelling, and it was before I used other social media.
+This post was written in 2023-25, so this section will document any updates since 2008.
+I had a blog back then but didn't write about travelling, and it was before I used other social media.

 * I once got on a long flight to find the AAA battery in my Bose headphones flat and the usual spare in the case missing...